Postpartum Depression Care in Reston, VA

 Postpartum depression (PPD) is a form of depression that occurs specifically during pregnancy or after childbirth.
 This mental illness is very common and affects more than 800,000 women in the United States alone.
 Postpartum depression often makes it difficult for these women to perform daily activities for themselves or others.
 The highly-trained OB/GYNs at All About Women OBGYN have extensive experience providing care to women experiencing symptoms of postpartum depression.
-Call (703) 437-0001 to schedule an appointment at our OB/GYN office in Reston, Leesburg, or Dulles today!
+Call (703) 437-0001 to schedule an appointment at our OB/GYN office in Reston or Leesburg today!

 Postpartum depression is affected by several different physical and emotional factors rather than by a single source.

 After childbirth, a woman experiences a dramatic change in her hormone levels, which leads to an alteration of chemicals in her brain.
 These chemical changes often result in powerful mood swings.